Fermi's golden rule for spontaneous emission in absorptive and amplifying media

 where $\rho_{\rm a}={\rm tr}_{\rm B}\rho$ is the trace with respect to the electromagnetic degrees of freedom, $\rho_{\rm a}^{ee}=\langle e|\rho_{\rm a}|e\rangle$ ($\rho_{\rm a}^{gg}=\langle g|\rho_{\rm a}|g\rangle$) is the excited (ground) state density and $\rho_{\rm a}^{eg}=\langle g|\rho_{\rm a}|e\rangle$ is the dephasing with Lamb shift $\Delta_{\rm LS}=\mathbf{d}\cdot{\rm Re}[\mathbf{G}(\mathbf{r}_{\rm a},\mathbf{r}_{\rm a},\omega_{\rm a})]\cdot \mathbf{d}/(\hbar\epsilon_0)$.
 Compared to the LDOS-SE model, the ground state and excited state densities are coupled through the loss and gain rate.
 Moreover, the dephasing decays with $\Gamma^{\rm loss}+\Gamma^{\rm gain}$ rather then $\Gamma^{\rm loss}-\Gamma^{\rm gain}$.
 Interestingly, the effective Lamb shift $\Delta_{\rm LS}$ of the dephasing oscillation is identical to the purely lossy case.

-Thus, {\em we find three fundamental corrections to common formulas in the current literature}: (i) the SE rate obtained from the heuristic FGR and vacuum fluctuations is corrected by an additional term $-\Gamma^{\rm gain}$ ; (ii) a non-vanishing transition process from the equilibrium ground state $|g,0\rangle$ to the excited states with one gain media excitations missing $|e,\mathbf{1}_{\rm gain}\rangle$ occurs; (iii) the gain and loss rate appear as coupling constants in the dynamical equations of the TLS densities, which is clearly missing in the usual models~\cite{PhysRevLett.117.107402,Pick:17,PhysRevB.102.155303, PhysRevA.64.033812,PhysRevA.99.033853}, which associate all interaction processes as decay terms.
+Consequently, {\em we find three fundamental corrections to common formulas in the current literature}: (i) the rate obtained from the LDOS-SE model is corrected by an additional term $-\Gamma^{\rm gain}$ ; (ii) a non-vanishing transition process from the equilibrium ground state $|g,0\rangle$ to the excited states with one gain media excitations missing $|e,\mathbf{1}_{\rm gain}\rangle$ occurs; (iii) the gain and loss rate appear as coupling constants in the dynamical equations of the TLS densities, which is clearly missing in the usual models~\cite{PhysRevLett.117.107402,Pick:17,PhysRevB.102.155303, PhysRevA.64.033812,PhysRevA.99.033853}, which associate all interaction processes as decay terms.
+Thus, Eqs.~\eqref{eq: rhoDynamics}(a-b) corrects the pertubative limit expression of a quantum emitter in the presence of amplifying and lossy media.

+It is also interesting to investigate the classical limit of the underlying master equation of Eqs.~\eqref{eq: rhoDynamics}(a-b).
+This is achieved by treating the TLS as a (bosonic) harmonic oscillator through $[\sigma^-,\sigma^+]\rightarrow 1$; then the excited state density evolves via~\cite{SI_short} $\partial_t\rho_{\rm a}^{ee}(t) = -\Gamma^{\rm LDOS}\rho_{\rm a}^{ee}(t)+\Gamma^{\rm gain}$, which is identical to the behavior of the LDOS-SE model apart from the constant pumping term $\Gamma^{\rm gain}$.
+However, this assumption is only valid in the weak excitation limit, where $\Gamma^{\rm gain}\ll \Gamma^{\rm loss}$.
+Indeed, for any case where amplification constitutes a significant part of the dielectric medium, the classical limit of the TLS is violated, and the use of the corrected quantum model is necessary.

 \textit{Numerical results for coupled microdisk resonators}.
 To explicitly demonstrate the impact and consequences of the corrected formula for SE, we now investigate the Purcell enhancement and dynamics of a TLS in an examplary cavity-QED setup, where the quantum dipole is placed in the gap between a lossy and an amplifying resonator, as illustrated in Fig.~\ref{fig: Result1}.
 Such resonators are commonly used to explore the enhanced sensing capabilities, lasing, and unidirectional transmission near exceptional points~\cite{peng_loss-induced_2014,peng_paritytime-symmetric_2014,chang_paritytime_2014,chen_exceptional_2017,chen_parity-time-symmetric_2018,miri_exceptional_2019}.